Who we are

 Will the data be shared with any third parties

-We use third-party providers: MailChimp to deliver our newsletter, PayPal for donations.
+We use third-party providers: (Fluent CRM, Amazon AWS) to deliver our newsletter, PayPal for donations.
 We do not pass your personal information to any other third parties.

 How will the information be used